MicrosoftDocs/dynamics365-guidance/guidance/business-processes/forecast-to-plan-establish-stocking-replenishment-policies-overview.md

 ---
-title: Overview of the benefits and process flow of the establish stocking and replenishment policies
+title: Overview of the process flow of replenishment policies
-description: Learn about the business process area for stocking and replenishment policies in Dynamics 365, including overviews on stakeholders and benefits. ms.date: 08/23/2023 ms.topic: conceptual
+description: Learn about the business process area for stocking and replenishment policies in Dynamics 365, including overviews on stakeholders and benefits. ms.date: 04/26/2024 ms.topic: conceptual
 author: edupont04
 ms.author: annekrupke